KILTprotocol/docs/docs/develop/01_sdk/03_chain_setup/01_standalone_setup.md

 title: BYOB - Bring Your Own Blockchain
 ---

-In case you want to have full control over your blockchain deployment, e.g., if you want to reset the state repeatedly or need more funds than a faucet can provide for a single account, you will need to run your own blockchain.
+If you want to have full control over your blockchain deployment, e.g., if you want to reset the state repeatedly or need more funds than a faucet can provide for a single account, you will need to run your own blockchain.
 For this purpose, we provide a Docker image which runs in standalone mode.
 This means that the blockchain doesn't act as a parachain but as an independent chain.
-There is no need to run a relaychain and register the KILT chain as a parachain.
+There is no need to run a Relay Chain and register the KILT chain as a parachain.
 This greatly simplifies the setup.

 You only need to start the Docker image: